 Mayo Clinic Health System believes that health is more than the absence of illness.
 It includes an environment that supports the physical, emotional and social well-being of those who live, work and play there.
-In fact, studies show that many of the factors that have the greatest impact on our health occur in our communities, including the Barron area.
+In fact, studies show that many of the factors that have the greatest effect on health occur in the community.

 Mayo Clinic Health System is pleased to offer Hometown Health Grants as part of its investment to improving the health of the communities it serves.

 The grant works in partnership with community-based organizations and residents to translate their vision for healthy communities into visible, concrete changes and, ultimately, a healthier hometown.
 Grant recipients are engaged for an entire year and an outcomes report is required at the end of the funding cycle.